Ohio DUI FAQ

 No. You can be convicted of OVI without actually driving, but by simply having “physical control” of the vehicle.
 Having "physical control" involves two factors: (A) that you were in the vehicle’s driver’s seat or that you were in possession of the ignition key, and (C) that you were either under the influence of alcohol or have tested over the legal limit.
 You can even be charged by simply having the car keys in your possession, but sitting in the back seat.

-The Ohio State Highway Patrol (OSHP), Columbus Police Department, and other local law enforcement agencies are highly trained on identifying signs of potential DUI.
+The Ohio State Highway Patrol (OSHP), Cincinnati Police Department, and other local law enforcement agencies are highly trained on identifying signs of potential DUI.
 Some of the common warning signs include: making wide turns; straddling along the central marker between the lanes; not obeying traffic signals; hitting either another vehicle or an object; weaving between lanes; driving off designated highway; or swerving within the lane lines, among others.

 Yes, but it depends on your level of impairment and if there was any injury to others or property damage.
 This is a judgment call for the law enforcement officer, as a blood alcohol content level below the legal limit is not necessarily illegal.